jdleesmiller/CarND-Unscented-Kalman-Filter-Project/README.md

 Do we also need to do something about its variance, to prevent the variance from blowing up?
 In reality, if we have variance of ~2pi, we have no idea what the yaw rate is.
 We could just clamp it, but...

 Actually, I think the problem is that we get a negative variance term in P, because lambda is too negative.
+This can happen, according to the original paper: http://jimbeck.caltech.edu/summerlectures/references/Unscented%20Kalman%20filter.pdf
+They mention that there is a way around it, but for now I've just added a check for P becoming non-positive definite (in which case the Cholesky step fails)

+Alternative way of setting lambda: http://www.cslu.ogi.edu/nsel/ukf/node6.html

 ### Output does not tell you whether it's laser or radar NIS